Mac McClung: Return to South Bay / Los Angeles Lakers (2022)

 On January 11, 2022, after his 10-day contracts expired, McClung was reacquired by the South Bay Lakers.
 He was named the 2021–22 G League Rookie of the Year.

 On April 9, 2022, McClung signed a two-way contract with the Los Angeles Lakers.
 On June 29, Los Angeles declined his $1.62 million qualifying offer, making him an unrestricted free agent.
 He joined the Lakers for the California Classic in the 2022 NBA Summer League.

 After playing two games for the Lakers' summer league team, McClung joined the Golden State Warriors' summer squad.
 On July 22, 2022, McClung signed a one-year, non-guaranteed contract with the Warriors.
 On October 3, McClung was released by the Warriors.

+Delaware Blue Coats / Philadelphia 76ers (2022–2023)

 On October 9, 2022, the Philadelphia 76ers signed McClung to an Exhibit 10 contract before waiving him a day later.

-Philadelphia 76ers / Delaware Blue Coats (2022–present)

-McClung joined the NBA G League's Delaware Blue Coats for the 2022–23 season.
-He accepted an invitation to the 2023 NBA Slam Dunk Contest and became the first G League player to participate in the event.
-McClung was named to the G League's inaugural Next Up Game for the 2022–23 season.
+He later joined the NBA G League's Delaware Blue Coats for the 2022–23 season.
+Later that season, he was named to the G League's inaugural Next Up Game.

-On February 14, 2023, McClung signed a two-way contract with the Philadelphia 76ers.
-On February 18, he won the NBA Slam Dunk Contest; 19 out of his 20 scores from the judges were a perfect 50, with a lone 49 in his second dunk of the first round.
+On February 14, 2023, McClung signed a two-way contract with the Philadelphia 76ers, and on February 18, he won the 2023 NBA Slam Dunk Contest; 19 out of his 20 scores from the judges were a perfect 50, with a lone 49 in his second dunk of the first round.
+On April 7, he won the NBA G League title with the Blue Coats.

+On April 9, 2023, in Philadelphia's last game of the regular season, McClung recorded a near-triple-double with 20 points, nine rebounds and nine assists to help the 76ers defeat the Brooklyn Nets, 134–105.